-This is particularly important if your company handles information such as credit card information, social security numbers, and/or health records - and you need to meet regulatory requirements which are starting to apply to almost every industry.
+This is particularly important if your company handles information such as credit card information, social security numbers, or health records - and you need to meet regulatory requirements which are starting to apply to almost every industry.

 Office 365 offers several encryption capabilities by default: BitLocker for files saved on Windows computer and TLS connections for files on OneDrive for Business or SharePoint Online.

-Another cool feature is the ability to send encrypted email messages to recipients outside of the organization, letting them access the messages by signing in with a Microsoft account, using an Office 365 account, or entering a one-time passcode.
+Another cool feature is the ability to send encrypted email messages to recipients outside of the organization, letting them access the messages by signing in with a Microsoft account, using an Office 365 account, or entering a one-time pass code.

-Whether you have a “Bring Your Own Device” policy or not, your employees are likely to be accessing company data with their phones, tablets or laptops, especially now that we are all working from home.
+Whether you have a “Bring Your Own Device” (BYOD) policy or not, your employees are likely to be accessing company data with their phones, tablets or laptops, especially now that we are all working from home.

 Even though you can provide the necessary education to employees, you still need to guard against scenarios such as lost devices or someone other than the employee gaining access to the devices.